flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 - Citric Acid
 - Enzyme cleaners such as Biotex brand.
-- Microfiber cloth. (while it is synthetic, it is extremely durable)
+- Microfiber cloth.
+   *(while it is synthetic, it is extremely durable: lasts for years, which offsets the risks or downsides)*

 ---